Miao folk religion: Nature spirits

+Notable spiritual figures

-The first shaman was Siv Yis ('She Yee'): Hmong shamans refer to themselves as "Siv Yis" when they are in spiritual ecstasy.
+The first shaman was Siv Yis ('She Yee'), who is said to be send down by Yawm Saub to heal humanity when Ntxwg Nyug was killing more humans than he was letting them live.
+Hmong shamans refer to themselves as "Siv Yis" when they are in spiritual ecstasy.

-Chiyou (or Txiv Yawg {Tsi Yer'}) is worshipped as an ancestral god of the Hmong nation.
+Txiv Yawg (Tsi Yer', Chiyou) is worshipped as an ancestral king and god of the Hmong nation.

 The Hmong house is a reflection of the cosmos.
-It is constructed around a central post (ncej tas {'ye tha'}) representing the world tree, axis of the spirits, which god is Dab Ncej Tas.
-The roofs represent the heaven (the spiritual world) and the floor symbolises nature (the world of men).
+It is constructed around a central post (ncej tas {'ye tha'}) representing the world tree, axis of the spirits, which god is Dab Ncej Tas ('Da Ye Tha').
+The roofs represent the heaven (the spiritual world) and the floor symbolizes nature (the world of men).
 The axis of the building represents the male head of the household and his ancestral spirit, the ancestral unity.
-People are in the between of heaven and earth.
+People are believed to exist in the between of heaven and earth.

 Yeeb Ceeb and Yaj Ceeb

-"Yeeb and Yaj" is the Hmong equivalent of the yin and yang found in Chinese traditional religion and Taoism.
+"Yeeb" and Yaj" is the Hmong equivalent of the yin and yang found in Chinese traditional religion and Taoism.
 Differently from the context of Chinese thought, the Hmong "yeeb and yaj" is not represented by symbols such as the taijitu.
 The concept represents the world of the living and the world of the spirits: yeeb ceeb is the spiritual world, while yaj ceeb is the world of material nature.
-The Hmong also practice looj mem, like the Chinese feng shui which is used to determine place of best birthing boys or girls.
+The Hmong also practice looj mem, like the Chinese feng shui which is used to determine place of best birthing place for boys and girls, as well as auspicious place and time to house the living and bury the dead.